-The framework in Section 2.1 assumes that firms seek to maximize the discounted present value of profits.
+The framework in section 2.1 assumes that firms seek to maximize the discounted present value of profits.
 Is this a plausible assumption?
-One reason it may not be is that entrepreneurs consciously hold other objectives, for instance to live a quiet life (Bertrand and Mullainathan, 2003), to empirebuild (Williamson, 1964), or to gain (or simply to preserve) status for oneself or one's family in the broader society outside the firm (Bloom and Van Reenen, 2007; Lemos and Scur, 2019).
-One evocative piece of evidence on the family-status concern comes from Lemos and Scur (2019), who show that family-managed firms bearing the family name tend to have lower-scoring management practices in the World Management Survey than family-managed firms not bearing the family name.
+One reason it may not be is that entrepreneurs consciously hold other objectives, for instance to live a quiet life (Bertrand and Mullainathan 2003), to empire-build (Williamson 1964), or to gain (or simply to preserve) status for oneself or one's family in the broader society outside the firm (Bloom and Van Reenen 2007, Lemos and Scur 2019).
+One evocative piece of evidence on the family status concern comes from Lemos and Scur (2019), who show that family-managed firms bearing the family name tend to have lower-scoring management practices in the World Management Survey than family-managed firms not bearing the family name.
 But on the whole, the direct evidence on the objectives of entrepreneurs remains thin.
-The recent review by Kremer et al. (2019) devotes a section to "behavioral firms" but asserts that "we have a limited understanding of what the objectives of firm-owners in developing countries are"
+The recent review by Kremer, Rao, and Schillbach (2019) devotes a section to "behavioral firms" but asserts that "we have a limited understanding of what the objectives of firm-owners in developing countries are" (p.
+418).
+Direct elicitations of entrepreneurs' consciously held objectives would be valuable in this regard.